• Skip to primary navigation

 homemade blueberry dog treats ingredients

-Freeze-dried blueberries may also be substituted for dried/dehydrated.
-They tend to be lighter and airier so they may crumble when added to the dough.
-You may need to add more water to the dough.
+• Freeze-dried blueberries can also be used, but they are lighter and may crumble when mixed in.
+You may need to add a bit more water.

 Equipment Needed